Fitbit Premium vs free: What's the difference and is it worth upgrading in 2024?

 How much does Fitbit Premium cost in the UK?

 Fitbit Premium costs £7.99 per month, a subscription you can cancel at any time, or £79.99 per year, paid upfront.
-In both cases, you have a 90-day free trial to kick off your plan, so you can always cancel after testing the premium version for a few weeks if you decide the features aren't for you.
+In both cases, you have a 90-day free trial to kick off your plan, so you can always cancel after testing Premium for a few weeks if you decide the features aren't for you.

-Many of the newest Fitbits come with a free Premium subscription included in the initial purchase.
-The Fitbit Charge 6, Fitbit Charge 5, Fitbit Sense, Fitbit Inspire 3, Fitbit Sense 2, and Fitbit Versa 4 all offer six months of Premium with the purchase of a device.
+The Fitbit Charge 6, Fitbit Charge 5, Fitbit Sense, Fitbit Inspire 3, Fitbit Sense 2, and Fitbit Versa 4 all offer three months of Premium with the purchase of a device, which must be activated within 60 days of purchase.
 The Inspire 2 offers a full year's trial before you have to pay.
-With these trials, you can enjoy all the upgraded features at no extra cost, although you do have to register with your card details so be sure to set a reminder to cancel if you don't want to continue the subscription.
+With these trials, you can enjoy all the upgraded features at no extra cost, although you do have to register with your card details, so be sure to set a reminder to cancel if you don't want to continue the subscription once your three-month trial is up.

 What does Fitbit Premium offer?